Prudent-Patterns/pyllments/README.md

 # PyRAG
-Workbench focusing on observability and extensibility of different RAG strategies.
+Python-centric workbench focusing on observability and extensibility of different RAG strategies.